 Humans spend the larger part of each day in the upright position, the very position that causes most symptoms yet most diagnostic tests are done with the patient in the laying down, resting position, the very position (as just mentioned) that gives them relief.
 Scanning in the upright position can show the brain, brainstem, and cervical spine under the effects of gravity but also its alterations in blood flow, venous drainage, and cerebrospinal fluid flow can also be seen while the person is upright.

 Many times symptomology occurs with a specific head/neck position such as flexion, so scanning the patient in the symptomatic position and motion will improve diagnostic accuracy.

 Digital Motion X-ray helped reveal a series of missing diagnoses

 For many people, a digital motion x-ray can reveal a series of missing diagnoses and possibly end your chase for that elusive diagnosis that finally responds well to treatment.
-A digital motion x-ray is exactly what it is sounds like.
+A digital motion x-ray is exactly what it sounds like.
 It is a moving picture x-ray.
-In this video, Dr. Brian Hutcheson, DC shows how digital motion x-ray helped reveal a series of missing diagnoses in the case of a woman in her mid-30’s who happened to be a mother of three.

 Many patients with cervical spine instability have been chasing a diagnosis for years.
-At some point these people, probably you or your loved one, start to realize that their chase is nowhere near the end point because they continue to have worsening symptoms and continue to receive ineffective treatment with the addition of possibly unneeded medications that do not help.
+At some point these people, probably you or your loved one, start to realize that their chase is nowhere near the endpoint because they continue to have worsening symptoms and continue to receive ineffective treatment with the addition of possibly unneeded medications that do not help.
 In our office, one of our diagnostic tools is a Digital Motion X-ray.
-We use tool because it can help reveal a missing diagnosis.
+We use tools because they can help reveal a missing diagnosis.

 What are we seeing in this image?
 The patient’s lateral head tilt and a discovered problem